-- Specify the name of a firmware binary file used to upgrade your PXE. - The specified firmware file must be compatible with your PXE and have an official Raritan signature. - If the specified firmware file is the same as the current firmware version of your PXE, no firmware upgrade is performed. - As of version 3.5.0, the default is to NOT permit any firmware downgrade via USB on Raritan power products with "USB-A" port(s).
+- Specify the name of a firmware binary file used to upgrade your PXE. - The specified firmware file must be compatible with your PXE and have an official Raritan signature. - If the specified firmware file is the same as the current firmware version of your PXE, no firmware upgrade is performed. - The default is to NOT permit any firmware downgrade via DHCP/TFTP server on Raritan power products with "USB-A" port(s).
 To do this, the parameter "allow\downgrade" must be present and properly set in the fwupdate.cfg file.